-In 2022, I chose to embark on an entrepreneurial journey and make a difference in the world by founding my own company, 2Bodies Swim, a sustainable and ethical swimwear company, with the idea of providing clothing with a purpose.
+In 2022, I chose to embark on an entrepreneurial journey and make a difference in the world through founding my own company, 2Bodies Swim, a sustainable and ethical swimwear line, with the idea of providing clothing with a purpose.
 Despite the fact that the world was in the grip of a pandemic at the time, I was determined to pursue my dream and launch my own fashion label.

 The idea of creating a brand that was focused on sustainability and ethical production was one which I felt passionate about and was determined to make a reality.